 Pro Tips

-- You can use chicken thighs.
-I feel you should cook to 180° for thighs for better texture.
+- You can use chicken thighs but should cook to 180° to 185° for better texture.
 They are safe at 165°.

-- The Hoisin sauce is needed, and I would not skip it.
+- The Hoisin sauce is needed, and do not skip it.

 - The sweetness is on the high side.
 Decrease the brown sugar if you want.